wix-incubator/fast-boot/README.md

 fast-boot caches only modules located in the the projects ```node_modules``` directory.

-fast-boot supports two patterns of working
+fast-boot supports two patterns of working:

 # cache only